mdelgadonyc/browsy/README.md

-# web_console
+# Browsy

-web_console is a Python command-line tool that allows interactive management of a web session under control of Playwright.
+Browsy is a Python command-line tool that allows interactive management of a web session under control of Playwright.

 ## Installation